Medically reviewed by Drugs.com. Last updated on Jan 5, 2023.

 How is appendicitis diagnosed?

-- Blood tests: You may need blood taken to show if you have an infection.
-The blood may be taken from your hand, arm, or IV.
+- Blood tests may show if you have an infection.

-- Urine test: You may need a urine test to check for a urinary tract infection or kidney stone.
+- A urine test may be used to check for a urinary tract infection or kidney stone.

 How is appendicitis treated?

-- Appendectomy: This is surgery to remove your appendix.
-During a laparoscopic appendectomy, small incisions are made in your abdomen.
-A small scope and special tools are inserted through these incisions.
-A scope is a flexible tube with a light and camera on the end.
+- An appendectomy is surgery to remove your appendix.
+Your appendix may be removed through small incisions in your abdomen.
 If your appendix has burst, you may need an open appendectomy.
-This is when a single, larger incision is made to remove your appendix and clean out your abdomen.
+A single, larger incision is made to remove the appendix and clean out the abdomen.

 - You have a fever.